equinor/res2df/docs/readme.rst

 ``nnc2df``
 ^^^^^^^^^^

-Extracts the non-neighbour connections in the grid, as pairs of `ijk`-indices and the associated transmissiblity.
+Extracts the non-neighbour connections in the grid (from the binary output data in EGRID, not the NNC input keyword), as pairs of `ijk`-indices and the associated transmissiblity.
+Optional filtering to vertical connections (along pillars).

 ``rft2df``
 ^^^^^^^^^^